numba/numba/docs/source/reference/types.rst

 ========================   ============   ==============   ===========
-Can be used as arguments   yes            yes              yes Can be called              yes            yes              yes Can be used as items       yes            yes              yes Can be returned            yes            yes              yes Namespace scoping          yes            yes              yes Automatic overload         yes            no               no
+Can be used as arguments   yes            yes              yes Can be called              yes            yes              yes Can be used as items       yes1           yes              yes Can be returned            yes            yes              yes Namespace scoping          yes            yes              yes Automatic overload         yes            no               no
 ========================   ============   ==============   ===========

+Here ``yes1`` means that at least one of the items in a sequence of first-class function objects has a precise type.

 Wrapper Address Protocol - WAP
 ++++++++++++++++++++++++++++++